jonnyhaynes/cookie-disclaimer/README.md

 If this is your first visit, you won;t have this cookie so it will display the disclaimer.
 If you visited previously and accepted the disclaimer, the disclaimer will no longer show for a period of 30 days or fi you clear your cookies.

+## Bower

+If you're using [Bower](bower.io) to manage your front-end dependencies you can include this plugin as a component.
+Include `"cookie-disclaimer": "1.0.1"` in your `bower.json` file and run `bower install`.

 ### ToDo

 - Remove dependancy on jQuery

+## Changelog

+- **15/12/14:** 1.0.1 – README updates to explain Bower integration.
+- **15/12/14:** 1.0.0 – First major release: registered as a Bower plugin.